python-discord/code-jam-4/JUDGEINFO.md

 Thank you for all the time you take helping run the PyDis code jams and server.

-Although our team would **love** to see you suffer with our program, we do not wanna be marked down for stuff so here's is a list of *(hopefully)* everything that is so-called "evil" with our program.
+Although our team would **love** to see you suffer from our program, we do not wanna be marked down for stuff so here's is a list of *(hopefully)* everything that is so-called "evil" with our program.

 **Since we would love for you to experience this blind, please only read this once you've seen the app for the first time so you may see the evilness we managed to achieve.**

 ## The Main Program

 As you have likely already seen, this paint tool isn't your average program.
-The canvas is completely noninteractive.
+The canvas is completely non-interactive.
 You are required to use the sidebar to enter the values.

 For the *X* and *Y* entries (see **The Language** to translate the labels), you must enter the X and Y value of the pixel you would like to colour, with `(0,0)` being the top-left corner.